-Today I am excited to be able to bring you a recipe from Miss Suzanne Schrimsher, the amazing woman behind Suzanne’s Bakery and Eatery in Athens, Alabama.
+Today I am excited to be able to bring you this Pumpkin Praline Cake recipe from Miss Suzanne Schrimsher, the amazing woman behind Suzanne’s Bakery and Eatery in Athens, Alabama.
 Her bakery is known for their wonderful plate lunches each day as well as the amazing desserts (anything from Suzanne’s kitchen is amazing though!).
 I love to stop in there for lunch whenever I happen to be in town and I was lucky enough to get to try a piece of this cake last time I was in there, which makes me even more excited that I have the recipe to share with you!
 After you read this, if ya have time, go drop Suzanne a “hidy” over on her Facebook page and tell her Christy sent ya 😉

 I am living proof that dreams really do come true.
 October 17 of this year will be 8 years of living a dream.
 My name is Suzanne Schrimsher and “Suzanne’s Bakery and Eatery” on East Forrest Street in Athens, Alabama is the dream I am living.